saefullohmaslul/gRPC-Microservices/README.md

 # Node gRPC Microservices with Typescript

-Microservice architecture with gRPC for Node Application
+Microservices architecture with gRPC for Node Application

 ## Feature